-English: Dolby Digital 5.1, French: Dolby Digital 5.1Other features
+French: Dolby Digital 5.1, English: Dolby Digital 5.1Other features

 This Special Edition DVD got top-notch treatment.
 It's a nice-looking widescreen (2.35:1) transfer with Dolby Digital 5.1 Surround Sound in English and French, and subtitles in both languages.
 There's a commentary from producer Denise Di Novi, director Griffin Dunne (My Girl, Addicted to Love), Bullock and composer Alan Silvestri (Contact, Father of the Bride).
 Other extras include theatrical trailers, a game (ominously called "The Cauldron") and a behind-the-scenes featurette.